Reisinger Conservatory of Music Handbook

 Summer participation in lessons will be expected and is scheduled on an individual basis.
 Each student is learning a new language.
 Without reinforcement, new ideas, a change of pace and regular practice – they lose the skills they have worked so hard to attain over the course of the year.
 The investment made is far too great to take several weeks off and expect to pick up right back up where they left off.

 All students can choose their own combination of private and/or partner lessons, and group classes over the summer.
 Summer lessons will guarantee a fall lesson spot.
 During the summer, students can sign up for any combination of offerings to fit their schedule.

 Recitals/Public Performances/State & National Piano and Theory Events

 Recitals take place throughout the year.
 In June we have our formal spring recital.
 In December our less formal holiday recital/party.
 Students are expected to participate.
 There are also many other optional events throughout the year that students may choose to participate in for an additional fee.
-State & National festivals, Theory Exams nursing home performances, mall performances, Music Link fundraisers and other events are available.
+State & National festivals, Theory Exams nursing, Music Link fundraisers and other events are available.
 Please ask your instructor for details if you are interested.

 For promotional purposes Reisinger Conservatory of Music reserves the right to use photos and videos of student’s performances and great musical times.
 All photos and videos are the property of Reisinger Conservatory of Music.

-Reisinger Conservatory of Music prefers automatic bank payments.
-By using your bank’s bill pay system, payments arrive in a timely manner and late fees are avoided.
+Reisinger Conservatory of Music accepts Cash, checks and automatic bank payments.
+(By using your bank’s bill pay system, payments arrive in a timely manner and late fees are avoided.)
 Please do not send your children with the tuition payment.